scope-lab-vu/deep-nn-car/AutonomousDriving/Readme.md

 # Autonomous Driving Mode

 This mode allows you to drive DeepNNCar using the trained CNN.
-It allows you to select any one of the Simplex Architectures which includes the AM-Simplex or RL-Simplex (explained in https://arxiv.org/abs/1902.02432)
+It allows you to select any one of the Simplex Architectures which includes the AM-Simplex or RL-Simplex (explained in https://arxiv.org/abs/1902.02432).
+To run this mode you will need the trained CNN.

 The code base uses the component based architecture shown below.